 There are few tools that will help you adhere to the above tips more effectively than a solid budget template.
 A good template is going to better help you align your budget with your marketing goals.
 An effective tool is going to account for cost allocation, ex-expense tracking, invoice matching, approval structure, and more.

 By organizing everything in a template you can ensure you only spend money on initiatives that will further your marketing goals.

-The ultimate goal here is to move away from a reactive marketing budget, where you’re throwing money at any and every problem that arises, and instead create a proactive, structured budget.
-Doing so will account for unforeseen challenges while illuminating which efforts are successful, thus giving your marketers the roadmap they need to do their jobs effectively and boost ROI in the process.
+The ultimate goal here is to move away from a reactive marketing budget.
+Don’t throw money at any and every problem that arises.
+Instead create a proactive, structured budget.
+Doing so will account for unforeseen challenges while illuminating which efforts are successful.
+This gives marketers the roadmap they need to do their jobs effectively and boost ROI in the process.

 Scott is the CEO of Elevation Marketing.
-He is a balanced risk-taker with nearly three decades of experience starting and growing advertising and marketing agencies.
-His business acumen is matched with a drive to build creative teams that thrive in open, collaborative work environments.
+He has almost three decades of experience starting and growing advertising and marketing agencies.

 Scott remains dedicated to helping his talented teams develop unique and effective integrated marketing programs.